Jaycode88/ecofriendlynetwork/README.md

     - **Intuitive Navigation and Design:**

         A clean, user-friendly website design is crucial.
-Our platform is structured for ease of navigation, allowing users to effortlessly browse through categories of personal accessories, kitchen items, and bath & beauty products.
+The platform is structured for ease of navigation, allowing users to effortlessly browse through categories of personal accessories, kitchen items, and bath & beauty products.
 This straightforward approach helps users find what they're looking for without hassle.

     - **High-Quality Product Imagery and Descriptions:**